hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](https://cran.r-universe.dev/DEoptimR/doc/manual.html#JDEoptim)

-`JDEoptim` implements in pure R an Differential Evolution (DE) algorithm with "self-adapting control parameters", as suggested by Brest et al. 2006 (with Java code).
+`JDEoptim` implements in pure R a Differential Evolution (DE) algorithm with "self-adapting control parameters", as suggested by Brest et al. 2006 (with Java code).
 It incorporates very general nonlinear (equality and inequality) constraints (though equality constraints seem to be problematic).

 *Note*: It has many more control options than are shown on the usage line.
 The default values for population size `NP` and `maxiter` are too small.